Vrindavan

 source

-Brij Bhoomi, as it is called by devotees, has an ancient heritage going back 5000 years.
-Lord Krishna was born in not far away Mathura and Vraj dham, one of its other names, is said to have been a verdant forest bubbling with the joy of life.
-It is here that on the banks of Yamuna the child Krishna played with Gopis.
-It is a belief that the divine Lord chose to settle here and brought along with him other divine beings manifested in the form of the Gopis and Vrinda Devi, an avatar of Goddess Lakshmi.
-Vrinda appears in the form of Tulsi that covered the entire area in the form of twelve sacred forests.
-These are Bilvavan, Lohavan, Bhandiravan, Bhadravan, Talavan, Madhuvan, Bahulavan, Mahavan, Kumudvan, Khadirvan, Kamyavan and Vrindavan.
-It is also a belief that the Lord would not accept offerings or food unless they were accompanied with Tulsi.
+Brij Bhoomi, as it is called by devotees, has an ancient heritage that dates back 5000 years.
+Lord Krishna was born in nearby Mathura, and Vraj dham (another name for Vrindavan) was once a verdant forest teeming with life.
+It is here, on the banks of the Yamuna, that the child Krishna played with the Gopis.
+It is believed that Krishna chose to settle in this area and brought with him divine beings like the Gopis and Vrinda Devi, an avatar of Goddess Lakshmi.
+Vrinda is represented by Tulsi that once covered the area in the form of twelve sacred forests.
+These forests include Bilvavan, Lohavan, Bhandiravan, Bhadravan, Talavan, Madhuvan, Bahulavan, Mahavan, Kumudvan, Khadirvan, Kamyavan, and Vrindavan.
+It is said that Krishna would not accept offerings or food unless they were accompanied by Tulsi leaves.

 Mention in ancient texts